port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 Using permissions management, the following configurations, among others, are available:

-1. Blueprints can be made immutable/partially immutable (can only create/delete/modify) for specific users/roles.
+1. Entities can be made immutable/partially immutable (can only create/delete/modify) for specific users/roles.
-   1. Example - "Deployments" are immutable for all roles, and "Clusters" are editable only by the moderators.
+   1. Example - "Deployment" Entities are immutable for all roles, and "Cluster" Entities are editable only by the moderators.
-   2. Example - Members can create a new "Microservice" but are not permitted to delete a "Microservice".
+   2. Example - Members can create a new "Microservice" Entity but are not permitted to delete a "Microservice" Entity.
-2. Each blueprint property and/or Relation can be immutable separately for specific users/roles.
+2. Each Entity property/relation can be immutable separately for specific users/roles.
-   1. Example - The `repository_link` property can be immutable for all roles.
+   1. Example - The `repository_link` property can be immutable for all roles (except Admin).
 3. Allow specific users/roles to only modify Entities owned by their team.
-   1. Example - members can edit only "Microservices" that belong to their team.
+   1. Example - Members can edit only "Microservices" that belong to their team.
 4. Actions execution grants can be given to specific users or roles
-   1. Example - Allow every Member to create a new "Deployment" but only "Deployment" moderators can perform a day-2 operation of adding resources.
+   1. Example - Allow every Member to create a new "Deployment" Entity but only "Deployment" moderators can perform a day-2 Action of "adding resources".

-### Setting Permissions for a Blueprint (and it's Actions)
+### Setting permissions for a Blueprint (and it's Actions)

 To set permissions for a Blueprint, click on the permissions icon of the desired Blueprint in the Blueprints page: